onera/Fast/FastS/doc2/source/FastS.rst

         1. Density     (contains the numerical fluxes linked to the mass conservation)
         2. MomentumX   (contains the numerical fluxes linked to the MomentumX conservation)
-        3. MomentumY   ...
+        3. MomentumY...
-        4. MomentumZ   ...
+        4. MomentumZ...
         5. EnergyStagnationDensity  (contains the numerical fluxes of the linked to the energy conservation)
         6. gradxVelocityX (gradient in the x direction of VelocityX at the position of the BC)
         7. gradyVelocityX
-        8. gradZVelocityX
+        8. gradzVelocityX
         9. gradxVelocityY
-         . ...
+        10. etc...
-        12. gradxVelocityZ
+        11. gradxVelocityZ
-         . ...
+        12. etc...
-        15. gradxTemperature
+        13. gradxTemperature
-         . ...
+        14. etc...
-        17. gradzTemperature
+        15. gradzTemperature
-        18. CoefPressure
+        16. CoefPressure
-        19. ViscosityMolecular
+        17. ViscosityMolecular

     the return of the function, effort, is a list of 8 items which contains integral over the surface of the BC of different variables of teff:

-        1. integral of MomentumX ( numerical fluxes linked to the MomentumX conservation) give access to cx (stored in effort[0])
+        1. integral of MomentumX (numerical fluxes linked to the MomentumX conservation) give access to cx (stored in effort[0])
-        2. integral of MomentumY ( numerical fluxes linked to the MomentumY conservation) give access to cy (stored in effort[1])
+        2. integral of MomentumY (numerical fluxes linked to the MomentumY conservation) give access to cy (stored in effort[1])
-        3. integral of MomentumZ ( numerical fluxes linked to the MomentumZ conservation) give access to cz (stored in effort[2])
+        3. integral of MomentumZ (numerical fluxes linked to the MomentumZ conservation) give access to cz (stored in effort[2])
         4. give access to cmx (stored in effort[3])
         5. give access to cmy (stored in effort[4])
         6. give access to cmz (stored in effort[5])
         7. give access to surface of the BC (stored in effort[6])
-        8. integral of Density ( numerical fluxes linked to the Density conservation) give access to mass flow rate (stored in effort[7])
+        8. integral of Density (numerical fluxes linked to the Density conservation) give access to mass flow rate (stored in effort[7])

     For a 2D computation in (x,y) plan, with an angle of attack of theta: